 - 1. Admission to the Teacher Education Program. - 2.
 An overall grade point average of 3.0 or better. - 3.
 Completion of major (endorsement) area courses with a grade point average of 2.75 or better. - 4.
 Completion of all professional education courses (with the exception of EDU 4341: Classroom Management which is taken during student teaching) with a grade point average of at least 2.75.
 No grade below C (2.00) will be accepted toward licensure in any professional education course including student teaching. - 5.
-Completion of a minimum of 110 semester hours before beginning student teaching. - 6.
-The teacher licensure candidate must pass VCLA, Praxis II, and RVE\ (Prek-6 and Special Education\ only) prior to beginning student teaching. - 7.
-The teacher licensure candidate MUST provide current documentation of completion of certification or training in: Emergency first aid, Cardiopulmonary resuscitation (CPR), and the use of automated external defibrillators (AED) to the School of Education before the beginning of the student teaching semester. - The teacher licensure candidate must provide documentation or completion of certification in "Child Abuse and Neglect: Reporting for Educators".
+Completion of a minimum of 113 semester hours before beginning student teaching. - 6.
+The teacher licensure candidate must pass VCLA, Praxis II, and RVE (PreK-6 and Special Education only) prior to beginning student teaching. - 7.
+The teacher licensure candidate must provide current documentation of completion of certification or training in: Emergency first aid, Cardiopulmonary resuscitation (including hands-on practice) (CPR), and the use of automated external defibrillators (AED) to the School of Education before the beginning of the student teaching semester.
+(Completed during EDU 4101: Field Experience III) - The teacher licensure candidate must provide documentation or completion of certification in "Child Abuse and Neglect: Reporting for Educators".
 (Completed in EDU 3901 Pre-Student Teaching Field Experience II) - 9.
 The teacher licensure candidate must provide documentation of completion of certification in "Dyslexia Awareness Training".
-(Completed in EDU 3133 Introduction to the Exceptional Child).
+(Completed in EDU 3133 Introduction to the Exceptional Child)